Can You See Jerusalem’s Holy Sites in One Day?

 For those visiting Israel, a trip to the holy sites in Jerusalem is typically one of the highlights of their trip.
 But for travelers with limited time, I wondered if it is possible to see Jerusalem’s holy sites in one day.
 The answer is yes; it is possible to see the main holy sites of Jerusalem in one day.

 It is important to remember that the Old City of Jerusalem is typically extremely crowded.
 During my visit, I spent time waiting in line to view some of the religious sites, specifically inside the Church of the Holy Sepulchre.
+Whether you are doing a Jerusalem day trip from Tel Aviv or staying in Jerusalem itself, you should be prepared for crowds and wait times.

 Video Highlights of Visiting Jerusalem's Holy Sites in a Single Day